HOIBOI/HOIBOI/README.md

-- Hello, I’m @HOIBOI otherwise known as FALLECY
+- Hello, I’m @HOIBOI otherwise known as FALLECY, or dmerced
-- I’m interested in modding, simple programs, and game dev.
-- I’m currently learning many things at once but particulary c#
-- You can reach me on discord Fallecy

 ===========================================================================